Peter Lundin: Judgments

 Peter Lundin insisted that he did not mean to kill his victims, but the jurors did not believe him.
 They sentenced him as guilty of intentional murder and manslaughter.
-As a detail, he was also convicted of theft, from the house at Norregardsvej.
+As a detail, he was also convicted of theft, from the house at Nørregardsvej.
 Prosecutor Attorney General Erik Merlung said soberly and calmly in his criminal record procedure: "The circumstances, nature and extent of the crimes committed by the defendant are in a state of horror and fright.
 One can only respond to these as a society and take the right security measures by imposing a lifetime sentence."

 Lundin's lawyer Bjørn Lund Hansen made a vigorous effort to get the jurors to sentence his client a timed penalty of approximately sixteen years.
 Lund Hansen called his client's actions "obnoxious" and "creepy", but nevertheless appealed to jurors and judges to settle for giving Lundin 16 years imprisonment for the murders.
 He compared Lundin's three murders to the case of the doctor Elisabeth Wæver, who was sentenced to life for a murderous arson attack against her lover's wife and two children: "Killing by fire is an aggravation.
-It is an expression of a carefully planned crime, while my client's actions are spontaneous and impulsive.", said Bjørn Lund Hansen without much conviction.
+It is an expression of a carefully planned crime, while my client's actions are spontaneous and impulsive."
 Before the jurors retired to testify to the length of the punishment, Lundin had the opportunity to say the last words to the jurors and he took advantage of it: "We must all have peace now.
 We must have peace in our mind and in our soul."

 The judges and jurors eventually chose to listen to the prosecutor.
 On March 15, 2001, after ten days of court hearings, the three country judges Niels Johan Petersen, Ejler Bruun and Hans Christian Thomsen delivered the verdict on Peter Lundin - life imprisonment.
 The sentence of lifetime was unanimous and came after only 10 minutes of voting.
 All 24 votes were given for life imprisonment.
 (In a jury trial, the 12 jurors each have one vote and the three professional judges every four votes when the punishment is met.)
 Lundin asked for some time to think, and even though he had the opportunity to appeal the sentence to the Supreme Court, he did not.

 The father, Ole Lundin, was not convicted of complicity or involvement in the disposal of the three bodies.
 However, he was convicted of theft of several of Marianne Pedersen's personal belongings, which the police found during a search on his residence at Strandvejen 201 in Hellerup.
 Judge Jes Schioler believed that even though Ole Lundin, due to his age and other personal circumstances, would normally only be in a conditional punishment or community service, the circumstances of the theft were so serious that it had to be reflected in the punishment.
 He was sentenced to 4 months of unconditional imprisonment on June 7, 2002.